Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

     ```sql
     SELECT * FROM PC_STREAMSETS_DB.PUBLIC.PIVOT_SALES_BY_CLERK LIMIT 10;
     ```
-3. An archive file with the completed pipeline can be found [here](https://github.com/streamsets/Pipeline-Examples/blob/fb4240adc106ba5fd14a680b6eb82ab8b2c27555/tx4snowflake_hol/my_first_pipeline_final.zip).
+3. An archive file with the completed pipeline can be found [here](https://github.com/streamsets/Pipeline-Examples/blob/85acaa98a6af565e4eb8fb2ce5e8f86829e2761f/tx4snowflake_hol/my_first_pipeline_final.zip).

 ## **Create a Job**
 Duration: 5

 ### Create & Run a Job
-In this next step, we will create a StreamSets [job instance](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/ControlHub/Title.html#concept_qv1_5sn_hsb), which is the execution of a puplished pipeline.
+In this next step, we will create a StreamSets [job instance](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/ControlHub/Title.html#concept_qv1_5sn_hsb), which is the execution of a published pipeline.
 A job instance can be created from a pipeline or a job template.

   - Check in the pipeline.
   - After entering the **Commit Message**, click on ``Publish and Next``.